curl/everything-curl/libcurl/conn/names.md

 ## Custom addresses for hosts

-Sometimes it is handy to provide "fake" addresses to real host names so that libcurl connects to a different address instead of one an actual name resolve would suggest.
+Sometimes it is handy to provide fake, custom addresses for real host names so that libcurl connects to a different address instead of one an actual name resolve would suggest.

 With the help of the [CURLOPT_RESOLVE](https://curl.se/libcurl/c/CURLOPT_RESOLVE.html) option,